 MAcc scholarships and graduate assistantships are based on the strength of your academic and personal credentials and are not need-based.
 Additional materials beyond the standard application are not required, and you are not required to apply separately for a scholarship or graduate assistantship.
 Rather, you will be automatically considered for a scholarship and graduate assistantship as part of the admission process.
 If you are selected for a merit-based scholarship or graduate assistantship, you will be informed in your admission letter.
 Candidates are encouraged to apply early to the MAcc program for maximum scholarship availability.

 Weatherhead is proud to provide service to veterans and their dependents who are eligible for Veterans Education Benefits under the Montgomery GI Bill®, Post-9/11 GI Bill®, and Vocational Rehabilitation and Employment Program.
 Case Western Reserve University also participates in the Yellow Ribbon Program for those who are 100% eligible for benefits under the Post-9/11 GI Bill®.

 For more information about how to take advantage of these benefits and our school's requirements, visit the University Registrar's Prospective Veterans Students page and consult the Frequently Asked Questions about Veterans Education Benefits.

-A master’s degree is an investment, and one option to fund your education is a student loan.
+A master’s degree is an investment, and one option in paying for your Master of Accountancy tuition is a student loan.
 Weatherhead does not endorse any specific lender or receive compensatory benefit from any lender.
 We recommend careful consideration and comparison of all lending options and terms before entering into a loan agreement.

 Loans are given to students who have demonstrated financial need and repaid in accordance with the specific terms of the loan.
 Student loans may be private or government-sponsored, subsidized (need-based) or unsubsidized (non-need-based).
 Interest may not start to accrue until after graduation or it may begin immediately.